Meet or Not to Meet

 • Start with care.
 A meeting should always start off with care.
 Make sure to ask each other how you are doing.
 Jumping straight into the agenda can feel too formal or transactional, especially for recurring meetings.
 A quick moment of genuine connection helps maintain camaraderie over time.

 • Guide, then step back.
-As the organizer, you’ll naturally start the conversation—perhaps by outlining what you’ll cover (“We’ll talk about X, Y, and Z today”).
-That helps others make connections between topics.
-But after that, shift into facilitator mode.
-Ask questions, invite input, and create space for others to speak.
-If someone’s quiet, try drawing on their expertise:
+You start the meeting, so guide it!
+It’s helpful to outline what you’ll cover at the top of the call, for example, “We’ll talk about X, Y, and Z today,” so others can anticipate what’s coming.
+After that, shift into facilitator mode: ask questions, invite input, and create space for others to speak.
+If someone is quiet, give them an opportunity by leaning in and connecting the topic to their expertise.

 • Mind your language.
 Tone shapes participation.
-Phrases like “I don’t agree” or “Why do you think that?” can sound confrontational, even if you mean well.
+Phrases like “I don’t agree” or “Why do you think that?” sound confrontational, even if you mean well.
 Softer alternatives like “Can you explain more?
 I’m not sure I understand,” or “That’s interesting, I see it a bit differently” keep dialogue respectful.
-When people feel comfortable, they stay engaged and more likely to return.
+When people feel comfortable, they stay engaged.

 • Keep it human.
 A little levity goes a long way.
 Jokes, off-topic tangents, or lighthearted moments can make meetings feel more organic.
 Just be ready to steer things back when needed to stay on track.

-“Nick, could you reach out to Bob by next week?”
+• “Jack, can you reach out to Sarah by next week?”

 After

-• Read the agenda: Ideally, you would read the agenda when and if it comes out.
-Not only are you more prepared and productive during the meeting, but between the time you read it and the meeting, you will subconsciously be thinking about it and might have good ideas to share.
+• Read the agenda.
+Ideally, you would read the agenda when and if it comes out.
+Not only are you more prepared and productive during the meeting, but between the time you read it and the meeting, you will subconsciously be thinking about it and might have better ideas to share.

-• Participate: Especially in recurring meetings, newer attendees may hesitate to speak up, thinking they lack context.
+• Participate.
+If you just joined a recurring meeting, you may hesitate to speak up, thinking you lack context.
 But your outside perspective is valuable.
 Fresh eyes often bring insights that others may overlook.

 • Limit distractions: Multitasking might feel productive, but research shows it rarely is.
 Stay present; it makes meetings shorter and more meaningful for everyone.